npmcomponent/jh3y-wheel/Readme.md

 We can create a wheel by passing in the `panelsContainer` option as `true` instead and leaving out the `panels` option.

-## Use without component package manager
+###use without component package manager

- If you want to use wheel without the component package manager you can by simply adding [jheytompkins_wheel.js](https://github.com/jheytompkins/wheel/master/jheytompkins_wheel.js) to your script files and using in the following way:
+ If you want to use __wheel__ without the component package manager you can by simply adding [wheel.js](https://github.com/jheytompkins/wheel/blob/master/wheel.js) to your script files and using in the following way:

-	 		var wheel = new jheytompkins_wheel(element, {
+	 		var wheel = new wheel(element, {
 	 			panels: panels,
 				width: '100%',
 				height: 140,